JamesLi128/FedCIL/readme.md

 - cat embedding didn't work very well
 - implemented a general framework to load any dataset by configuring the hydra yaml file
 - Curernt framework is already ACGAN, only separated the classification head as IncrementalNet.
+- ACGAN is very important.
+Auxiliary head loss propogation is crutial for generator to learn conditional generation.